Accessibility Tools

 Switching to a new Customer Communication Management (CCM) platform?
 This is great!

-Next step is to tackle what often feels like the real challenge — CCM data migration.
+Next step is to tackle what often feels like the real challenge in this complex project.

 Moving off a legacy system typically feels like untangling a web of old templates, clunky approvals, forgotten dependencies and compliance rules.
 It can be tempting to just recreate the same structure in the new system and hope for smoother results.
 That rarely works.
 You end up dragging yesterday’s problems into a tool that was supposed to solve them.